-The second annual Bear Creek Folk Music Festival takes place August 18-20, 2017 on Borstad Hill in Muskoseepi Park, in the heart of Grande Prairie.
+The third annual Bear Creek Folk Music Festival takes place August 17-19, 2018 on Borstad Hill in Muskoseepi Park, in the heart of Grande Prairie.
 The fest features 4 stages with 35 provincial, national, and international touring artists performing from a wide range of genres, including country, Celtic, blues, gospel, Americana, bluegrass, world music, contemporary and traditional folk, rock , and many things in between.
-This year’s lineup features artists including Ricky Skaggs and Kentucky Thunder, Rodney Crowell, Matt Andersen, Hawksley Workman, and Basia Bulat, as well as family favorite Fred Penner.
-With its diverse and high-calibre lineup, there is something for everyone to enjoy!

 Our nightly mainstage performances feature concerts by numerous great headliners.
 During the day on Saturday and Sunday, three simultaneously running stages will feature concerts and workshops (or “sessions”).
 Sessions are music-in-the round performances where artists from different groups, including most of the headlining artists, come together and jam on stage.
 Some sessions are programmed to blend artists of similar backgrounds and genres, and some are designed to throw together artists from wildly different styles.
 Either way, audiences get to hear performances that will never be heard again in an intimate, up-close and personal setting.